hazelcast/hazelcast-jet-reference-manual/src/DistributedComputation.md

 by one.
 It doesn't differentiate between input streams (treats data from all streams the same way) and emits each item to all output streams assigned to it.

+## `Processors` utility class

+As a further layer of convenience there are some ready-made Processor implementations.
+These are the broad categories:

+1. Sources and sinks for Hazelcast `IMap` and `IList`.
+2. Processors with `flatMap`-type logic, including `map`, `filter`, and the most general `flatMap`.
+3. Processors that perform a reduction operation after grouping items by key.
+These come in two flavors:
+    a. _Accumulate:_ reduce by transforming an immutable value;
+    b. _Collect:_ reduce by updating a mutable result container.

+Refer to the `Processors` Javadoc for further details.

 ## Edge